ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### ibmcloud ks credential-get
 {: #cs_credential_get}

-If you set up your {{site.data.keyword.Bluemix_notm}} account to use different credentials to access the IBM Cloud infrastructure (SoftLayer) portfolio, get the infrastructure user name for the region and resource group that you are currently targeted to.
+If you set up your {{site.data.keyword.cloud_notm}} account to use different credentials to access the IBM Cloud infrastructure (SoftLayer) portfolio, get the infrastructure user name for the region and resource group that you are currently targeted to.
 {: shortdesc}

 ```